A simple hoop house is a great addition to any garden. They are particularly easy to build on existing raised beds.

-For this project you will need to purchase or locate the following materials
+For this project, you will need to purchase or locate the following materials

-4 – 10 foot pieces of 1/2 inch PVC pipe
+- 4 – 10-foot pieces of 1/2 inch PVC pipe

-1 – 10 foot by 16 foot piece of 3 mil painters plastic
+- 1 – 10 foot by 16-foot piece of 3 mil painters plastic

-2 – 2 x 4 x 8 piece of lumber (ripped into 4 pieces) OR 3 – 2 x 2 x 8 pieces of lumber OR whatever scrap lumber you have laying around
+- 2 – 2 x 4 x 8 pieces of lumber (ripped into 4 pieces) OR 3 – 2 x 2 x 8 pieces of lumber OR whatever scrap lumber you have laying around

 - 1 packet of small clamps (at least 8)

-A handful of 2 inch and 1 inch screws
+- A handful of 2-inch and 1-inch screws

-Electric Drill with a screw driver & a 1/8 inch bit
+- Electric Drill with a screwdriver & a 1/8 inch bit

-Knife or scissors to cut the plastic
+- Knife or scissors to cut the plastic

-A table saw if you choose to buy a 2 x 4 and rip it yourself.
+- A table saw if you choose to buy a 2 x 4 and rip it yourself.

-Simple Hoop house assembly
+Simple Hoop House Assembly

-Step 1 Add the hoops
+Step 1 Add the Hoops

-Step 2 – Secure the PVC to the raised bed.
+Step 2 – Secure the PVC to the Raised Bed.

-This step is necessary if you want your simple hoop house to hold up against the wind.
+This step is necessary if you want your hoop house to hold up against the wind.
 All I do is pre-drill a 1/8 inch hole through the PVC pipe and then secure the pipe to the side of the bed with a 2-inch screw.
 Do this for both sides of all 4 pipes.